-Fiscal policy includes any measure that the national government takes to influence the economy by budgetary means, such as increasing or decreasing public spending and taxes.
-Both fiscal and monetary policy can be used to influence the economy’s short-term performance.
+Fiscal policy includes any measure that a government takes to influence the economy by budgetary means, such as increasing or decreasing public spending as well as raising or lowering taxes.

-However, there can be long delays between policy decisions and any visible impact on the economy, and stimulative or restrictive policies can also be self-defeating in the long run if they are applied persistently and indiscriminately.
+However, there can be long delays between policy decisions and any visible impact on the economy, and both stimulative and restrictive policies can be self-defeating in the long run if they are applied persistently and indiscriminately.

 Most governments and central banks aim to combine fiscal and monetary policies in such a way as to foster steady growth but avoid inflation.
 In the decade since the financial crisis, the line between fiscal and monetary policy has become increasingly blurred.